 How Small Businesses Will Cope With No Support

-The Federation of Small Businesses (FSB) has warned that almost 500,000 small UK businesses are at risk of going out of business within weeks.
+The Federation of Small Businesses (FSB) has warned that almost 500,000 small UK companies are at risk of going out of business within weeks.

-While the industry body welcomed the £15bn cost of living package, it said that including no support for small businesses could lead to hundreds of thousands of businesses failing.
+While the industry body welcomed the £15bn cost of living package, it said that including no support for small firms could lead to hundreds of thousands of companies failing.
 Which will also lead to numerous people losing their jobs.

 They [small businesses] are facing something like twice the rate of inflation for their production prices, and it’s a ticking timebomb.
 They have got literally weeks left before they run out of cash and that will mean hundreds of thousands of businesses, and lots of people losing their jobs.